Del Monte issues statement on Plymouth plant closing

 “Del Monte Foods is proud of its more than 35 years in Plymouth, and we thank the dedicated employees and the Plymouth community for its support over the years,” said Dave Meyers, chief operating officer, Del Monte Foods.
 “While this decision was a difficult one, we are committed to continuing to meet consumers’ ongoing demands for high quality products at a reasonable value.”

-The statement went on to state that approximately 105 full time employees will be impacted.
+Approximately 105 full time employees will be impacted, according to the statement provided.
 Production at the plant will cease around Nov.
 10. Warehouse and distribution will continue until Feb.
 1, 2018.

 Category: